Tom Waits for No One (1979)

 Tom Waits for No One is a rotoscoped short film starring Tom Waits, singing "The One That Got Away" to an apparition.

-Directed in 1979 by John Lamb of Lyon Lamb, it was among the first music videos of its kind, and nearly two years before the advent of MTV.
-The film, inspired by a performance of Waits at the Roxy in May 1977, captured a first place award at the first Hollywood Erotic Film and Video Festival in 1980.
+Directed in 1979 by John Lamb, it is the first American rotoscoped music video, and was released two years before the advent of MTV.
+The film, inspired by a performance of Tom Waits at the Roxy in May 1977, captured a first-place award at the first Hollywood Erotic Film and Video Festival in 1980.
 The film never saw commercial release and sat in obscurity for 30 years, when it went quietly viral on YouTube.

-David Silverman (animator): David was the first animator on The Simpsons, working with Klasky-Csupo on Simpsons interstitials for The Tracey Ullman Show, later on to produce The Simpsons, The Wild Thornberrys and Monsters, Inc.
+David Silverman: David was the first animator on The Simpsons, working with Klasky-Csupo on Simpsons interstitials for The Tracey Ullman Show, later to produce The Simpsons, The Wild Thornberrys and Monsters, Inc.

 Keith Newton (rotoscope and character design): Keith went on to greater heights with Disney Animation doing backgrounds and character design for Pocahontas.